rvrichards/libare/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+The libare application will list libations.
+In future guests/users will be allowed to add libations, and to vote.

+The Stack details:

+* Rails version: 5.0.5
-* Ruby version
+* Ruby version:  2.3.1p112 (2016-04-26 revision 54768) [x86_64-linux]
+* PostgreSQL version: psql (PostgreSQL) 9.6.4
+* Linux Ubuntu 16.04 zesty

-* System dependencies
+* Bootstrap 4.0.0.alpha6

+Added Gems
-* Configuration
+* bootstrap

-* Database creation
+* devise

-* Database initialization
+* carrierwave

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* mini_magick

-* ...
+* file_validators

+## About Pages

+A little bit of history.

+## Help Pages

+Contain list of data and definitions